 1. Merge Frequency

-Your org’s merge frequency is the total number of pull or merge requests within a period of time.
 A high merge frequency indicates a healthy software delivery pipeline without PR review bottlenecks that frustrate developers and impact productivity.
+Put simply, merging devs are happy devs.

 2. Cycle Time

-3. Planning Accuracy
+3. Accuracy Scores

 4. Resource Allocation